HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/languages/standardscsharp.md

     }
 ```

 This name is clear in its goal.
-So whenever someone changes the 2 in the Assert to 1, because they made a mistake in the code and change the test instead of the code (These things happen a lot!!), you will notice it when doing code review (Weird, it should return 2, but returns one) OR you will notice it because they changed the testmethod name, which should make alarmbells go ringing for you as code reviewer.
+So whenever someone changes the 2 in the Assert to 1, because they made a mistake in the code and change the test instead of the code (These things happen a lot!!), you will notice it when doing code review (Weird, it should return 2, but returns one) OR you will notice it because they changed the testmethod name, which should make alarm bells go ringing for you as code reviewer.
 Layout conventions

 Here are some general layout conventions, more about layout in Code Standardization